 Geology of the Dolomites

-Formed 200 millions years ago out of the primeval ocean, today they reach 3,000 metres into the sky.
+Formed 200 millions years ago out of the primeval ocean, today the Dolomites reach 3,000 metres into the sky.

-The geological history of the Dolomites is represented by the numerous fossils and minerals that have been found in our area.
-The sedimentary rocks unveil a large number of easily accessible fossils and minerals found.
+The geological history of the Dolomites is represented by the numerous fossils and minerals that have been found in the area.
+The sedimentary rocks unveil a large number of easily accessible fossils and minerals.